 I joined the 2 Works for You Weather Team in December 2015.
-You can see me: 8-10 am on Saturdays and 6-7 am, 8-9 am, and 10-11 am on Sundays.
-Also, catch my forecast on our local iHeart radio stations across eastern Oklahoma.
+You can see me: Saturdays at 5, 6, and 10 pm and on Sundays at 5 and 10 pm.
+Also, catch my forecasts on our local iHeart radio stations across eastern Oklahoma.

 I'm originally from Gig Harbor, Washington, but thrilled to call Tulsa home.

 Previously, I was the Chief Meteorologist at KRNV, the NBC affiliate in Reno, Nevada from 2008 to 2015.
 There I tracked severe thunderstorms, flash flooding, snowstorms, wildfires, drought, and earthquakes that would impact the high desert and Sierra.
 I was very active in the community, including volunteering at charitable events and visiting schools often to talk with students about my job and the weather.

 I have made a few appearances on The Weather Channel.
 In 2014, I was a featured NBC affiliate meteorologist in a prime time documentary.
 It showcased the extreme weather people experienced during the gold rush in what is now the famous Sierra ghost town of Bodie, California.

 More recently in 2016, I was just one out of a few TV meteorologists who were hand picked to test out new forecasting algorithms that would be used in conjunction with the GOES-R satellite.
 Part of the testing included using the new lightning detection capabilities on board the satellite to see if severe thunderstorms are strengthening or decaying.
 The testing was done during a workshop in Norman at the National Weather Center.
 The satellite is now in operation covering the eastern United States and Atlantic Ocean.